ikunetwork/WhitePaper/README.md

 IKU provides a global liquid architecture for R&D and clinical trials through tokenized copyright licenses, leveraging a liquid licensing protocol in which all transactions are settled programmatically as data points on-chain, as rights are proved through existence of smart contract provenance.

 IKU reinvents bio R&D through tokenization, providing transparent and open markets for the generation, tracking and exclusive usage of R&D data sets to accelerate access to the future of medicine.
 This will serve to provide interested parties with rapid market entry and exit abilities, reducing transaction costs, ultimately providing coordination and liquidity advantages for R&D between parties who otherwise would not know or trust each other.
-The IKU token provide the nodes to power the Network's enforcement on the ethereum virtual machine.
+The IKU token provide the bandwidth to power the Network's enforcement with the Ethereum virtual machine.

 ### What are Smart Contracts?